 In accordance with FASB ASC 605-25, Revenue Recognition, Multiple-Element Arrangements, since the Amended License and Supply Agreement with Chubeworks was entered into simultaneously with the sale of the Company's 20% interest in en(10) to Chubeworks and Chubeworks purchase of 512,820 shares of the Company's common stock, the Company evaluated the separate agreements as a single arrangement with multiple deliverables in considering whether there were one or more units of accounting.
 The three arrangements were considered to be separate units of accounting since the three transactions have value to Chubeworks on a stand-alone basis and the transactions were consummated with no right of return.
 The entire consideration of the three arrangements was allocated at the inception of the arrangements on the basis of their relative selling price.
 The proceeds of \$1,600,000 were allocated to the sale of the 80 million shares of the Company's common stock based on third party selling price.
 The third party selling price was based on the selling price of the stock on the AIM Market of the London Stock Exchange on date of the arrangement.
 The Amended License and Supply agreement was allocated zero value based on the Company's best estimate of the selling price for that deliverable.
-This best estimate was based on the fact that the Company and Chubeworks are in the process of developing an appropriate marketing plan for the region and that there is no current active market for the Company's Dest estimate of the selling price of the sale of the cale of the selling price of this deliverable.
-This best estimate of the sale with Chubeworks are in en(10) based on the Company's best estimate of the selling price of this deliverable.
-This best estimate of the sale with Chubeworks.
+This best estimate was based on the fact that the Company and Chubeworks are in the process of developing an appropriate marketing plan for the region and that there is no current active market for the Company's CHUBE products in the expanded region. \$100,000 of the proceeds were allocated to the sale of the Company's 20% interest in en(10) based on the Company's best estimate of the selling price for this deliverable.
+This best estimate was based on the negotiation of the sale with Chubeworks.